zacharski/cpsc405/bootloader.md

 # The Grand Unified Bootloader
 We've created a primitive bootloader from scratch.
 Well ... it is not exactly a bootloader.
 A bootloader commonly loads the operating system.
-It sets up an environment (I am sort of vague here), it loads the Operating System kernel executable from disk to memory, and starts execution of the OS.
+It sets up an environment (I am sort of vague here), it loads the Operating System kernel executable from disk to memory, and starts execution of it.
 For Unix distributions, a common bootloader is called GRUB, short for **GR**and **U**nified **B**ootloader.
 In this exercise we are going to create a trivial OS kernel, and have GRUB boot that kernel.
 Pretty exciting.
 So, let's get started.

 Recall that the BIOS looks for a disk where the first 512 byte sector is a boot sector (identified by the magic numbers).
 When it finds a boot sector it loads it into memory and executes it.
 So the program it executes is limited to 512 bytes.
 This was not a problem for our simple boot examples above, but the GRUB executable is larger than that.
 So the boot sector [boot.img](http://git.savannah.gnu.org/gitweb/?p=grub.git;a=blob;f=grub-core/boot/i386/pc/boot.S;hb=HEAD) loads an initial executable of the core image [diskboot.img](http://git.savannah.gnu.org/gitweb/?p=grub.git;a=blob;f=grub-core/boot/i386/pc/diskboot.S;hb=HEAD) which then loads the rest of the core image, which contains GRUB's kernel and file system drivers  into memory.
-After loading the rest of the core image, it executes the [grub_main](http://git.savannah.gnu.org/gitweb/?p=grub.git;a=blob;f=grub-core/kern/main.c )function.
+After loading the rest of the core image, it executes the [grub_main](http://git.savannah.gnu.org/gitweb/?p=grub.git;a=blob;f=grub-core/kern/main.c ) function.

 So here is a question about writing an operating system.
 Which language would you prefer to write an OS?